Student loans •

 Here are three ways that federal loans provide more flexible repayment options than private loans.

-1. Federal loans include an option to set your monthly payment to your level of income.
+Federal loans include an option to set your monthly payment to your level of income.
+This option is available under an income-driven repayment plan.
 So if you make less, you can pay less.
 Not all private loans have that option––you have to check with your lender!

 How much can you borrow in student loans?